nervosnetwork/fiber-archive/docs/protocol-design-v0.5.md

    Bob updated the latest commitment version

-3. Alice received the signature and updated the latest commitment version
+3. Alice verified the received signature and updated the latest commitment version

    If Bob didn't send signature back, Alice would not sign any new commitment.
 Alice also could unilaterally close channel.